Seminarians of Color Conference gets started at a historic Tennessee farm

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Racial Equity, Seminaries
+Categories: Racial Justice, Seminaries

 Tags: children's defense fund haley farm, jewel mcrae, racial equity and women's intercultural ministries, seminarians of color conference